noureddin/recite/README.md

 including Recite Web and [Ayat](https://quran.ksu.edu.sa/).

 Thanks for my friends [Ezz El Din](https://github.com/EzzEddin) and [Ahmad Hassan](https://github.com/ahmad-h-yassin) for helping me in developing these applications and giving me invaluable feedback.

+The logo is based on the beautiful [Anchor by dwtoch on OpenClipArt](https://openclipart.org/detail/292353/anchor-sign).